SavvyWombat/color-php/README.md

 # SavvyWombat Color

-A PHP package to help convert between and manipulate HSL and RGB colorspaces.
+A PHP package to help convert between and manipulate HSL and RGB colorspaces/types.

 Main features:

 - support for CSS Color Module Level 3 color specifications ( #323C46, rgb(50,60,70), hsl(210,16.7,23.5) );
 - support for alpha transparency ( #323C4680, rgba(50,60,70,0.5), hsl(210,16.7,23.5,0.5) );
-- modifiers to change red/green/blue or hue/saturation/lightness and alpha on any color;
+- modifiers to change red/green/blue or hue/saturation/lightness and alpha on any color type;
-- able to extend with custom colorspaces which can then be converted and/or modified;
+- able to extend with custom colorspaces/types which can then be converted and/or modified;
 - able to extend with custom modifiers;
 - immutable behaviour.